johnpapa/vscode-peacock/docs/guide/README.md

 This list may change from version to version depending on the Peacock authoring team.

-### Mementos
+### What are mementos

-Peacock takes advantage of a mementos (values stored between sessions and not in settings).
+Peacock takes advantage of a memento (a value stored between sessions and not in settings).

 | Name                             | Type   | Description                                                                                                |
 | -------------------------------- | ------ | ---------------------------------------------------------------------------------------------------------- |